Bostjan24/SOB-monitor/README.md

 This is a little program I've written for myself.
 Fell free to use it.

 It collects levels of happiness, energy and focus on hourly level.
-Data is saved to Excel spreadsheed (SOBm-data.xlsx).

 You can choose whether you would save data to a spreadsheet or to the database.